 Although you can use third-party solutions, such as Macrium Reflect, or the built-in system image utility from Control Panel, Windows 10 also includes wbAdmin, which is a command tool that allows you to backup and restore your OS installation, volumes, files, folders, and apps using Command Prompt.

 - How to create full backup using wbAdmin on Windows 10

-- How the wbAdmin commands work
+- How the wbAdmin backup commands work on Windows 10

 wbAdmin start backup -backupTarget:D: -include:C: -allCritical -quiet